MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 - Great session, just one thing I thought it will be more basic but this was a bit complex
 - Have a better explanation of the problem we are solving upfront
 - I feel that 45 min is not enough.
 Hard to feel progress.
+- Have some discussion period on each topic.
+- Look at some way of reducing drop off of praticipants

 #### References ####